-Our student population is very diverse with over 25 nationalities represented at the school.
-Germans make up the largest share, however, there is a significant number of international students from Central and South America, Africa, the Middle East, and Asia, as well as many students from the United States.
+Our student population is very diverse with over 34 nationalities represented at the school.
+While Germans make up the largest share, however, there is a significant number of students from Europe, Central and South America, the Middle East, and Asia, and a substantial representation of students from the United States.

 In 1961, the German School was founded with the goal of offering students a learning environment in which they have daily and intensive exposure to German culture and language.
 Up to 650 students attend the German School from Preschool through 12th grade.
 Many of our families have lived in several different countries before moving to the Washington D.C. area.
 There is a variety of nationalities and experiences and we all learn from one another.
 Our student community is marked by tolerance which brings about respect and fairness, leading to a swift integration of new students.